 A blur of people around you, pushing and elbowing through the pack.
 When the second half comes, the mental side of racing really kicks in.
 Before you know it, it’s the last mile.
 The kick, the finish, relief.
 Finally catching your breath, hands on your knees.
 And then there’s the post-race celebratory meal of whatever goodies you can get your hands on.
 I used to love goldfish crackers, grapes and smoothies :) Ahhhh memories.

 The night ended off with a team trip to a frozen yogurt shop, which CAN be made healthy with all the great fruits and berries most self-serve shops have for toppings!
 Unless of course you just ran an intense cross country race……then you go ahead and have the peanut butter cups ;)

-Posted on September 2, 2012, in College, Fitness, Real Life Stuff and tagged 5k, Cross Country, fitness, healthy, Inspiration, Motivation, ncaa, race day, racing, running, track meet.
+Posted on September 2, 2012, in College, Fitness, Life Updates and tagged 5k, Cross Country, fitness, healthy, Inspiration, Motivation, ncaa, race day, racing, running, track meet.
 Bookmark the permalink.
-2 Comments.
+3 Comments.

 Pingback: Cross Country Season Begins | Strong Like My Coffee